kragen/laserboot/cut-7/README.md

 Costs
 -----

+Max58 responded to my Saturday-morning email with a quote in 26 minutes, but didn’t have availability to do the cut until a few hours later.

 My original cost estimate was 897" and AR$359 (if engraving was free) to AR$397 (if it cost the same as cutting), but instead the quote they sent was $540.
 Also, they suggested that since the laser-cutter